Let Them Eat Gluten Free Cake

 • Bake for 12-14 minutes, or until puffed and slightly golden.
 They will be a very pale golden color when done.

-• Cool on baking sheets for a few minutes and then transfer to a wire rack to cool completely.
+• Cool on baking sheets for 5 minutes and then transfer to a wire rack to cool completely.

 • Combine icing ingredients in medium bowl and whisk until smooth.
 Dip tops of cookies into icing and decorate with sprinkles as desired.